- duration 12 days

 - Porters (1 porter for each 2 trekkers) including his salary, food, equipment, insurance, etc

-- TIMS, Sagarmatha National Park Permit, all government taxes & service charges
+- TIMS, Sagarmatha National Park Permit

 - First aid medical kit